whatisnuclear/website/museum.md

 What Is Nuclear has, through the years, collected, funded, and/or coordinated the digitization of forgotten and unique nuclear reactor history artifacts in order to preserve them for educational and archival purposes.
 This page contains a list of them all.
+We have digitized <span class="hit-counter font-monospace px-2 bg-dark rounded d-inline-block">{{ vids | size }}</span> films and counting.
 </p>

 <h1>Films</h1>

 {% for card in vids %}
+{%- comment -%}Look for announcement page.
+If there is none, direct link to youtube.{%- endcomment -%}
 {%- capture url -%}
 {%- for link in card.links -%}
 {%- assign first = link.url|split: ""|first  -%}